KianYang-Lee/kianyang-lee.github.io/README.md

 ## Library
 - `mdsvex`: to build markdown in Svelte project
-- `tailwindcss`: for styling.
+- `@tailwindcss`: for styling.
 Refer here for configuration https://tailwindcss.com/docs/guides/sveltekit
+- `@tailwindcss/typography`: for styling text tags
+- `svelte-sitemap`: to generate `sitemap.xml` after build

 ## SEO
 - To ensure `robots.txt` is included in build stage, place it under `\static` folder.